Cedar Planked Salmon with Lemon, Garlic & Herbs

 Grilled cedar planked salmon has a delightfully smoky flavor and never sticks to the grill!

-Cedar planked salmon is a mainstay on restaurant menus, yet it’s so easy — not to mention less expensive — to make at home.
-This is one of my favorite ways to prepare it: the cedar plank and herbs impart a smoky, woodsy flavor, while the lemon zest and garlic add zing.
-To make life easy, I buy the salmon already skinned and portioned at the supermarket; then, when I get home, I make the marinade in ten minutes, put the salmon in the fridge, and go about my day.
-Come dinnertime, all that’s left to do is soak the plank, fire up the grill and make the sides.
-What’s more, the plank prevents the fish from sticking to the grill and makes clean-up a breeze.
-This dish pairs well with any number of salads and sides, but I like it best with my Caesar Salad, Sautéed Zucchini & Cherry Tomatoes and Rosemary Focaccia.
+Cedar planked salmon is a mainstay on restaurant menus, yet it’s so easy to make at home.
+Marinating the salmon in lemon zest, garlic, and herbs in one of my favorite ways to prepare it.
+The citrus and garlic add zing while the cedar plank and herbs impart a smoky, woodsy flavor.
+To make life easy, I buy the salmon already skinned and portioned at the supermarket.
+Once home, I quickly whip up the marinade, refrigerate the salmon, and go about my day.
+Come dinnertime, all that’s left to do is soak the plank, fire up the grill, and make the side dishes.
+What’s more, not only does the plank prevent the fish from sticking to the grill, but it also makes clean-up a breeze.
+Serve the salmon with sautéed zucchini and cherry tomatoes and focaccia.

 As you can see, the ingredients are very straightforward.
-Even the cedar planks are easy to find; most large supermarkets carry them near the seafood department.
+The cedar planks are easy to find; most large supermarkets carry them near the seafood department.

 Begin by making the marinade: combine the olive oil, lemon zest, garlic, herbs, salt and pepper in a dish large enough to hold the salmon.
 Add the salmon to the dish and turn to coat evenly.
 Let the salmon marinate for at least 30 minutes or until ready to grill.

 Meanwhile, soak the cedar plank in a sink or bowl of water for at least one hour, otherwise, it will be more prone to catch fire on the grill.
 Then, pat dry and place the marinated salmon on the plank.

 Grill over medium heat for 10 to 15 minutes, or until the salmon is done to your liking.